mantil-io/mantil/docs/getting_started.md

 S3 bucket.
 After the node is created all other communication is between cli and the node.

-Mantil is not storing your AWS credentials thay are only used during node install and later uninstall.
+Mantil is not storing your AWS credentials they are only used during node install and later uninstall.

 You can provide AWS credentials in three different ways: